 Jordan Lake is a reservoir and vital regional resource west of Raleigh and south of Durham in Chatham County.
 It is a popular place for recreation, supplies water to surrounding communities, controls flooding and water quality, and helps conserve fish and wildlife habitats.

-This program will provide the growing communities of the City of Durham and Western Intake Partnership with a reliable source of clean drinking water, while protecting the reservoir's other uses.
+This program will provide the growing communities of the City of Durham and Western Intake Partnership with a reliable source of clean water, while protecting the reservoir's other uses.
 Use the tabs below to explore and learn more about the Jordan Lake Water Supply Program.

 Learn MoreClick on the button below to view a library of studies and documents related to the Jordan Lake Water Supply Program.